 S.No.
-Regular reflection Diffused refection (i) It is caused by the reflection from It is caused by reflection from (.) smoot h and shiny surfaces. unpolished and rough surface. (iii) Reflected rays are parallel to each Reflected rays are not parallel to each ot her. ot her .
+Regular reflection Diffused refection (i) It is caused by the reflection from smooth and shiny surfaces.
+It is caused by reflection from unpolished and rough surface. (ii) Reflected rays are parallel to each other.
+Reflected rays are not parallel to each other.